phpmyadmin/phpmyadmin/doc/faq.rst

 ------------------------------------------------------------------------------------------------------------------------------

 Edit your :file:`config.inc.php` file and ensure there is nothing (I.E. no blank lines, no spaces, no characters...) neither before the ``<?php`` tag at the beginning, neither after the ``?>`` tag at the end.
-We also got a report from a user under :abbr:`IIS (Internet Information Services)`, that used a zipped distribution kit: the file :file:`libraries/Config.class.php` contained an end-of-line character (hex 0A) at the end; removing this character cleared his errors.
+We also got a report from a user under :term:`IIS`, that used a zipped distribution kit: the file :file:`libraries/Config.class.php` contained an end-of-line character (hex 0A) at the end; removing this character cleared his errors.

 .. _faq2_2: